Doors will

 I Decide Not To Operate Without

-Direct Communication presentation by Karen Di Franco
+Direct Communication presentation by Karen Di

 Sunday 24 April 2016 4pm

-Close up of redacted text, Lee Lozano
+Close up of redacted text, Lee

-to Barbara Reise, November 1971
+Lozano to Barbara Reise, November 1971

 Karen Di Franco will present I Decide Not to Operate Without Direct Communication.
 A postcard from Lee Lozano located in the archive of writer and critic Barbara Reise is taken as a starting point to discuss the temporalities of the archive.
 The philosopher Karen Barad has described the archive as trace rather than repository - as an assemblage of interactive phenomena.
 By articulating documents, the presentation will explore such interactivities.

-Karen Di Franco works as an archivist, a
+Karen Di Franco works as an archivist,

-Reading University researching forms, strategies and contexts
+and Reading University researching forms, strategies and

-within artists’ publishing.
-Recent projects include the exhibitions
+contexts within artists’ publishing.
+Recent projects include

-performance and text, CHELSEA space (2016), Icons of
+landscapes in film, performance and text, CHELSEA space

-a Process, Flat Time House (2014) and the development of
+(2016), Icons of a Process, Flat Time House (2014)

-Book Works online archive and publication Again, A Time
+and the development of Book Works online archive and publication

-Machine (2010-12).
+Again, A Time Machine (2010-12).

 With Ami Clarke she co-organises the New Materialism reading

-group at Banner Repeater, London and is a member of the Disembodied
+group at Banner Repeater, London and is a member of the

-Voice research group.
+Disembodied Voice research group.

 Part of the exhibition Footnotes to a Long Distance Telephone Call running at the gallery until Sunday 22 May 2016.